 PROJECT that marks this a multi-group project:

 version: "2" domain: tutorial.kubebuilder.io repo: tutorial.kubebuilder.io/project multigroup: true

-While this option doesn’t do anything right now, it’ll indicate to KubeBuilder in future versions that this is a multi-group project.
+Note that this option indicates to KubeBuilder that this is a multi-group project.

 The CronJob tutorial explains each of these changes in more detail (in the context of how they’re generated by KubeBuilder for single-group projects).